Yani Rosenthal

-Yani Benjamin Rosenthal Hidalgo (born 14 July 1965) is a businessman and politician affiliated with the Liberal Party of Honduras.
+Yani Benjamin Rosenthal Hidalgo (born 14 July 1965) is a businessman, politician, and convicted criminal affiliated with the Liberal Party of Honduras.

 He was the Minister of the Presidency under President Manuel Zelaya from 2006 to 2008, and a deputy in the National Congress representing the Cortés Department from 2010 to 2014.
 In 2012, he was a presidential pre-candidate and currently presides over the Central Executive Council of the Liberal Party, having secured this position in the internal elections of March 2021.

+In December 2017, Rosenthal was convicted, along with his cousin Yankel Rosenthal, of laundering drug proceeds for the Cachiros, a prominent Honduran drug trafficking organization and cartel.

 Early life and education

-Yani Benjamin Rosenthal Hidalgo was born on July 14, 1965, in San Pedro Sula, Honduras, into the prominent Rosenthal family.
+Yani Benjamin Rosenthal Hidalgo was born on July 14, 1965, in San Pedro Sula, Honduras, into the prominent Jewish-Honduran Rosenthal family.
+His parents are Jaime Rosenthal and Miriam Marina Hidalgo de Rosenthal.

+He has a sister, Patricia, and three brothers: Jaime (deceased), Carlos José and César Augusto.
+He is married to Claudia Madrid.
+They have four daughters: Isabella, Victoria, Elissa and Alexandra.

 He completed his primary and secondary education at the Escuela Internacional Sampedrana in San Pedro Sula.
 Rosenthal earned a law degree from the UNAH-Universidad Nacional Autónoma de Honduras (Honduras National Autonomous University) in 1987.
 He later pursued a Master’s in Business Administration at INCAE Business School, where he graduated at the top of his class with summa cum laude honors in 2000.
 In 1998 the Honduras Supreme Court of Justice granted him the title of Notary public.

-His parents are Jaime Rosenthal and Miriam Marina Hidalgo de Rosenthal.
-He has a sister, Patricia, and three brothers: Jaime (deceased), Carlos José and César Augusto.
-He is married to Claudia Madrid.
-They have four daughters: Isabella, Victoria, Elissa and Alexandra.

 In 1993 his house suffered damage from a bomb attack.
 Rosenthal was Director of Diario Tiempo, part of the Grupo Continental business conglomerate, (Honduras Times Newspaper) and published a series of articles about military abuses, and, as his home was the temporary shelter for a witness to a military-performed killing, it has been alleged that the military was involved in the bomb attack.